-While these statistics are disheartening, it would be naïve to believe that the conundrum could be fixed by simply plugging all the hiring holes with veterans.
+While it is disheartening, it would be naïve to believe that the conundrum could be fixed by simply plugging all the hiring holes with veterans.
 Businesses require specific talent, and veterans often want the kind of stability that many startups can't offer.
-Former military-service women and men, though, note that at least part of the problem is due to employer misconception –- i.e., when transitioning back into the private sector, some companies communicate that their experiences were "too military".
+Former military-service women and men, though, note that at least part of the problem is due to employer misconception - i.e., when transitioning back into the private sector, some companies communicate that their experiences were "too military".

 The value of good people on a team is unquestioned.
-While it's always questionable to make a global statement about a group of individuals, it's safe to state that, generally, veterans bring to the table the following characteristics:
+While it's always questionable to make a global statement about a group of individuals, it's safe to state that, generally, veterans bring leadership skills and valuable attributes to the business environment.